 The organisation has a yearly standalone audit for the organisation’s headquarters based in Doha and a consolidated report including accounts for all other entities owned by the ICSS Group.

-ICSS INISIGHT LTD, the ICSS standalone UK entity, a community interest company limited by guarantee, publishes its financial accounts through the UK Government’s Companies House and has EU Transparency Register ID number: 228745717780-44.
+ICSS INSIGHT LTD, the ICSS standalone UK entity, a community interest company limited by guarantee, publishes its financial accounts through the UK Government’s Companies House and has EU Transparency Register ID number: 228745717780-44.

-The ICSS has implemented and maintains a Quality Management System which fulfils the requirements of the ISO 9001:2015 standard.
+The ICSS has implemented and maintains a Quality Management System which fulfills the requirements of the ISO 9001:2015 standards.